1. Introduction

 This will remind you how to unsubscribe, so that you don't have to mail the mailing list asking how to do so.

-In addition to the official mailing lists, there are LyX related web forums at different places:
+In addition to the official mailing lists where LyX developers can be reached, there are independent LyX related web forums at different places: